I am a mother.

 This is the hardest job I’ve ever had.
 It demands every ounce of patience I can muster, every fiber of endurance I can locate.
 It is non-stop, all day, all night, through the ups and through the downs with nary a break.
 Every action I take is watched, every word repeated, therefore every action I take and every word I speak must first be considered.

 This is the hardest job I’ve ever had.
 It began long before either of our children took their first breaths, and will end only when my own heart eventually stops beating.
-With the realization that there was one extra line on that little stick, the worrying, oh God the worrying, began.
+With the realization that there was one extra line on that little stick, the worrying began.
 Are they okay?
 Am I doing this right?
 Are they happy and well and learning and social and will they grow up and be good people?
 Am I doing this right?
 The worrying, the questions, the self-doubt, the fear.
-For however much love is pumped out of my heart, with every beat equal parts of fear lurk in the shadows.
+For however much love is pumped out of my heart, with every beat equal amounts of fear lurk in the shadows.

 This is the hardest job I’ve ever had.
 The demands are never ending.
 The feedings, the cleaning, the dressing, the playing, the constant need of attention.
 It sucks me dry some days.
 The isolation and the repetition (the repetition, the repetition, the repetition) is enough to drive even the sanest of people mad on those days, and we all know those days.